mljcool/mark-technical-assessment-setvi/README.md

-# Getting Started with Create React App
+# Simple CRUD application with API implementation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).